Editor's note: This article was expanded and updated in November 2017.

-When building a data center disaster recovery (DR) plan, remember that you are protecting a significant investment in information technology and communications.
+When building a data center disaster recovery plan and a business continuity plan, remember that you are protecting a significant investment in information technology and communications.
 Depending on the nature of the disruption, the data center's overall integrity may be untouched or it could be totally destroyed.
-DR plans need to be flexible and scalable to address a broad range of disruption scenarios.
-This article, with its associated data center disaster recovery plan template, will help you structure a plan that addresses your data center's operational and people issues.

 Perform the following actions in the assessment:

-- The data center DR plan development team should meet with various IT groups, such as the internal technology team, application team, and network administrator(s); this ensures that all groups which regularly use the data center's facilities have input into the DR planning process.
+- The data center DR plan development team should meet with various IT groups, such as the internal technology team, application team and network administrator(s).
+This ensures all the groups that regularly use the data center's facilities have input into the DR planning process.

 - List internal and external data center assets, third-party suppliers and resources, and other stakeholders.

-- If available, obtain copy of existing data center DR plan; if this does not exist, proceed with
+- If it's available, obtain a copy of the existing data center DR plan.
+If this does not exist, proceed with the following steps:

 - Work with management to find out the most serious threats to the data center, e.g., fire, human error, loss of power, system failure, security breach.

 - Work with management to discover the most serious vulnerabilities to the data center, e.g., outdated backup power systems.